10 Best Neighborhoods to Rent in Queens 2023

 Most Ridgewood apartments are about a 10-15 minute walk from the L or M, and walking distance from a variety of affordable grocery stores, sprawling neighborhood parks, and some of the most authentic Eastern European, Middle-Eastern, and Latin American cuisine in the city.

-Some of the other neighborhoods in central Queens like Middle Village, Jackson Heights, Woodside, Glendale tend to be very affordable and offer rentals in a combination of apartment building complexes and multi-family homes.
+Some of the other neighborhoods in central Queens like Middle Village, Jackson Heights, Woodside, and Glendale tend to be very affordable and offer rentals in a combination of apartment building complexes and multi-family homes.

 The majority of Central Queens may not have as many trendy coffee shops as Ridgewood or Long Island City, but that’s likely to change soon as more millennials flood toward cheaper rents.

 In the meantime, renting here might be a great way to get ahead of the curve.